 Specialists may be involved at any point to advise on early identification of SEND and effective support and interventions.
 A specialist's involvement will be requested where a pupil continues to make little or no progress over a sustained period or where they continue to work at levels substantially below those expected of pupils of a similar age despite evidence-based SEND support delivered by appropriately trained staff.
 The pupil's parents will always be involved in any decision to involve specialists.
-The involvement of specialists and what was discussed or agreed will be recorded and shared with the parents and teaching staff supporting the child.
+The involvement of specialists and what was discussed or agreed will be recorded and shared with the parents and teaching staff supporting the child in the same way as other SEND support.

-The SENDCo and class teacher, together with the specialists and involving the pupil's parents, will consider a range of evidence-based and effective teaching approaches, appropriate equipment, strategies and interventions in order to support the child's progress.
+The SENDCO and class teacher, together with the specialists and involving the pupil's parents, will consider a range of evidence-based and effective teaching approaches, appropriate equipment, strategies and interventions in order to support the child's progress.
 They will agree the outcomes to be achieved through the support, including a date by which progress will be reviewed.

 SEND support should be adapted or replaced depending on how effective it has been in achieving the agreed outcomes.
-Where, despite the school having taken relevant and purposeful action to identify, assess and meet the SEND of the child or young person, the child or young person has not made expected progress, the school or parents should consider requesting an Education, Health and Care assessment prepare an Education, Health and Care (EHC) plan for the child.
-An EHC Plan should be created for the child if the special educational provision required to meet the child's needs cannot reasonably be provided from within the resources normally available to school.
+Where, despite the school having taken relevant and purposeful action to identify, assess and meet the SEND of the child or young person, the child or young person has not made expected progress, the school or parents should consider requesting an Education, Health and Care assessment